pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

-Loops are another place where restrictions show up, because while we're iterating over a variable
-Airy will only allow mutating its individual items.
+Loops are another place where restrictions show up, because while we're iterating over a variable the borrow inferrer will only allow mutating its individual items.
-The following code is rejected by Airy.
+The following code is rejected by the borrow inferrer.

 ```
 let mut list = [1, 2, 3];